jro31/jethro-codes/_articles/projects/jethro-codes.md

 To start with, the `_articles` folder, is where the articles are added as Markdown files.

-The `pages` folder shows the pages within the app.
+The `pages` folder shows the pages within this app.

 The `api.js` file in the `lib` folder is where all the magic happens.
 This is where the logic to look within the `_articles` folder and return the correct data to the pages lives.